binhphanhai/frontend-system-design/docs/react-interview/12-design-patterns.md

 # Design Patterns for React Interviews

-*An exploration of React design patterns, including higher-order components, render props, and container/presentational patterns, to help you build clean, reusable, and scalable applications*
+_An exploration of React design patterns, including higher-order components, render props, and container/presentational patterns, to help you build clean, reusable, and scalable applications_

----

 ---